 The Ascent Classical Homeschool Enrichment Program is open to homeschooled students in Kindergarten through 8th grade.
 This program is designed to enrich a home-education through a one-day per week offering of excellent classical academic enrichment classes and provide an opportunity for students to learn alongside their peers.
 Our goal is to partner with parents in developing students with strong character and virtue.
 This program provides home-educators with an academic community that seeks to learn the True, do the Good, and love the Beautiful.

 We are a classical education program.
 Learn more about classical education here.

 The mission, vision, core virtues and curriculum are consistent in both our full-time and part-time programs.
 Homeschool students are invited to join the full-time students in extracurriculars and all-school events.
 Homeschool enrichment teachers participate in faculty training with full-time teachers, and receive administrative support from Ascent Classical Academy administration.

 Ascent Classical Academy Charter Schools are licensed users of the Hillsdale College K-12 curriculum.
 The Homeschool Enrichment Program is not endorsed by Hillsdale College.
 While both programs are intended to be compatible, the Homeschool Enrichment curriculum is composed of original content created by its faculty or derived from sources in the public domain.

 Applications for the 2022-2023 Homeschool Enrichment Program are now open.
 Please visit our Apply Now page to complete an application.
 Be sure to choose the “Homeschool Enrichment” option when choosing a school.

-- Lottery – We will run our lottery on Monday, January 24, 2022.
-Offers will be sent out following the lottery.
+- Lottery – We will run our lottery shortly after and begin making seat offers on March 21, 2022.

 - Waitlist – We will continue sending offers as seats become available through September 2022.